webpack/webpack.js.org/content/how-to/upgrade-from-webpack-1.md

 ## `UglifyJsPlugin` sourceMap

 The `sourceMap` option of the `UglifyJsPlugin` now defaults to `false` instead of `true`.
-This means if using SourceMaps for the minimized code you need to pass `sourceMap: true`.
+This means that if you are using source maps for minimized code, you need to set `sourceMap: true` for `UglifyJsPlugin`.

 ``` diff
   devtool: "source-map",